ufal/npfl138/exam/questions.md

   dropout layers?
 [10]

 #### Questions@:, Lecture 8 Questions
-- In the context of named entity recognition, describe what the BIO encoding is and why it is used.
+- In the context of named entity recognition, describe how the BIO encoding works and why it is used.
 [5]

 - Write down the dynamic programming algorithm for decoding a BIO-tag sequence, including its asymptotic complexity.
 [10]